 - Passive surveys collect information about all the signals in the environment after the site is built.

 - Active surveys focus on a specific signal or set of signals while the network is in full operation.

-The goal of a predictive site survey is to determine where to place access points (APs) for the best performance throughout the area.
-Virtual APs are placed on the blueprint, and the software determines signal strength based on information about how signals propagate through walls and around cabinets and desks.
-The types of applications that will be used in the area should also be a factor -- e.g., heavy video use requires high throughput, while VoIP calls don't require high throughput, but do require tight limits on latency.
+In a predictive site survey, the blueprint shows virtual APs, and the survey software determines signal strength based on information about how signals propagate through walls and around cabinets and desks.
+The software also factors in the types of applications used in the area -- e.g., heavy video use requires high throughput, while VoIP calls don't require high throughput, but do require tight limits on latency and delay.